 “Mere estimates and analyses of primary and secondary sources are in many cases not enough to gain a completely accurate picture,” Tozman writes.
 Only one of the sources Tozman contacted directly, and no source on the Internet, cited the origin of their numbers, he said.

 Nor do other countries offer much of a clue, the report notes.
 While anecdotal evidence suggests Christians in the Middle East have stepped up their flight to countries in Europe, the Americas and Australia, none of those countries keep track of the religion of newcomers.

 Head counts of Christians, the report states, are often shaded up or down for political reasons – inflated by minority Christians to retain representation in government; deflated by majority Muslims to undermine Christian claims for benefits.
-In the asbence of accuracy, Tozman reports, the very arithmetic of population becomes politicised.
+In the absence of accuracy, Tozman reports, the very arithmetic of population becomes politicized.

 This theme was touched upon in a recent parliamentary debate in London, during which Rev. Andrew White, the pastor of an Anglican church in Baghdad, said Iraq’s Christian population had shrunk from 1.5 million to just 200,000 within the last decade.
 He said this trend could be witnessed across the Middle East.

 Source: World Watch Monitor